|About this course:|

 In order to write music, you will learn to use Sibelius music notation software.
 Some elementary knowledge of musical notation is assumed, but only to a level that anyone with experience of playing an instrument or singing is likely to have acquired.
 If you lack this experience, preparatory material is available.
 See Entry below for further details.

-The core teaching texts of the course are grouped in three books.
-These incorporate strands of units on harmony, form, and songwriting, which are the spine of the skills teaching through the course.
+The core teaching texts of the module are grouped in three books.
+These incorporate strands of units on harmony, form, and songwriting, which are the spine of the skills teaching through the module.

 Book 1 – covers: